i-sergienko/i-sergienko.github.io/src/assets/posts/kubernetes-operator.md

 The Controller application typically doesn't need its own database - all the information it needs to handle the resources will be stored in Kubernetes Control Plane, so your Controller app is stateless.

 Here are some of the more popular languages/frameworks being used for that purpose:
 * Golang / [Operator SDK](https://sdk.operatorframework.io/docs/building-operators/golang/) - as of this writing, the most popular choice.
 Kubernetes ecosystem (unsurprisingly) is heavily biased towards Go, and Operator SDK is the most mature framework up to date.
-I found it well-structured and easy to use, but some limitations of the language made it seem impractical for certain use cases.
 * Java / [Java Operator SDK](https://github.com/java-operator-sdk/java-operator-sdk) - as you might have guessed from the name, it's basically an adaptation of [Operator SDK](https://sdk.operatorframework.io/docs/building-operators/golang/) for the Java world.
 It's less mature, but also well-structured and easy to get started with.
-Additionally, because of Java's better support for generics and metaprogramming, it allows to tackle some use cases in which Golang seems inconvenient.
 * Python / [Kopf](https://kopf.readthedocs.io/en/stable/) - an option for Python users.
 I have not used it personally, but from the docs it seems lightweight and comprehensible.

 This list is not exhaustive, and there might be other popular solutions by the time you're reading this.